ozitronics/LoRa1284-TFT-Shield/SimpleButtons/README.md

-# LoRa_Keypad
+# SimpleButtons

-Simple library to handle the analog buttons on a LoRa1284 TFT shield
+Simple library to handle the analog pushbuttons on an analog pin

-Implements debouncing and auto repeat of keys with configurable timing.
-Extensible to multiple buttons/switches.
+Implements debouncing and auto repeat with configurable timing.
+Allows setting of returned button codes and ADC threshold for each button